ExgnosisClasses/JavaWeek1/Labs/Lab 3-2 Flow Control/Lab 3-2 Flow.md

 # Lab 3-2: Flow Control

-L
 ---

 ## Lab Objectives

 This lab explores the basic flow control statements

-Solutions are provided in the 'lab 3-2 Solutions' folder.
+Solutions are provided in the 'Lab 3-2 Solutions' folder.

 ---
 <br/>